Hardwood Flooring and Natural Resource Depletion: Part One

 Increasingly, flooring stakeholders are questioning the risks and rewards of using regular hardwood, engineered wood or bamboo flooring products.
 Different species are beginning to make a presence in the eco-flooring market as well.
 However, really, the simplest answer is: All flooring options available for purchase contain very different performance properties due to the structural features of the materials and how they are produced.

-Every natural wood species on Earth has specific properties which can be traced to the very cellular structure inside every tree.
+Every natural wood species on Earth has specific properties which can be traced to the very cellular structure of every tree.
 Although this may seem daunting, it just requires that homeowners and builders inform themselves of the species-specific properties prior to purchasing and installing hardwood floors.

 Engineered wood flooring combines 3-12 multiple ply layers that are cross layered, glued and pressed together.
 The inner core layers are usually either a hardwood or softwood plywood-type of material.
 The top surface is usually a thicker hardwood veneer wear layer, which is available in almost any wood species.
 The top layer is glued and pressed on the top surface of the core layers.
 The process works, and so does the end result.
 However, even though engineered wood flooring is more resistant to higher moisture levels than traditional solid wood flooring, moisture content (MC) measurement is still important.

-Bamboo is a form of grass which is very different in terms of strength and performance properties than that of traditional solid wood flooring.
+A bamboo is a form of grass which is very different in terms of strength and performance properties than that of traditional solid wood flooring.
 Its cell structure differs from wood, and bamboo flooring strength depends on how it was harvested and how it was manufactured.
 Unlike hardwood flooring, there are no official guidelines or manufacturing standards for bamboo flooring.
 As such, MC measurement can be difficult due to this lack of standards, but it is still critical because bamboo flooring is still susceptible to moisture-related problems if not installed at the correct MC levels.

 Moisture Content (MC) & Longevity